alvarovitta/Cost-Management/New-3.3-Implementing-Azure-naming-standards-and-tagging.md

 <br />
 <br />

-  **Tags**: Use the following information when designing Azure resource tags:
+  ## Tags: Use the following information when designing Azure resource tags:

    - Each resource or resource group has a maximum of 15 tag name/value pairs.
 This limitation applies only to tags directly applied to the resource group or resource.
 A resource group can contain many resources that each have 15 tag name/value